 （8）Implement flexible self-manage investment strategies to secure stable long-term benefits.

-6. Encourage companies to implement workplace-friendly measures and promote workplace equality:
+6. Encourage enterprises to promote/implement workplace-friendly facilities/measures and promote workplace equality:

 （2）Ensure balance between the rights to work and family caretaking responsibility, so workers can enjoy better work-life balance.

 （3）Encourage employers to provide breastfeeding rooms and childcare facilities, so as to promote a breastfeeding-friendly workplace.

 （4）Encourage and incentivize businesses in implementing workplace friendly measures, so that workers can balance between work, family, and personal life.

 （5）Hold educational training and business best practice sessions to empower businesses in developing friendly workplaces; recognize and promote creative workplace-friendly measures.

 7. Participate in international negotiations on labor issues to share resources, human source and markets:

 （1）Participate in consultations and negotiations on international labor issues.